UK Stocks-Factors to watch on June 10

 Multimedia versions of Reuters Top News are now available for:

-* 3000 Xtra : visit* BridgeStation: view story .134(Reporting by Sudip Kar-Gupta, Editing by Atul Prakash)
+* 3000 Xtra : visit* BridgeStation: view story .134(Reporting by Sudip Kar-Gupta, Editing by Alistair Smout)